peter88213/novelyst/docs/template/index.md

 ## General note about the fitness for use

+I use the program myself and fix errors immediately if I notice any.
 As far as I can tell, *novelyst* runs fast and reliably under Windows and Linux.
 It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.
+However, there is a lack of a broad user base, which is why one cannot speak of real proven operation.

-I use the program myself for serious work, but the user documentation is a bit sketchy, and I can't promise support either.
+The user documentation is a bit sketchy, and I can't promise support either.
 So if you're curious, the best way is to explore the feature set yourself with a test project.

 As it is the case for *yWriter*, *novelyst* applies to an even greater extent that it organizes the text without worrying about formatting and layout issues.
 For this, users are assumed to have the necessary knowledge of *OpenOffice* or *LibreOffice*.